aderbalfarias/snippet/README.md

 # Example

-Code example about studies
+Examples of code snippets for consultations and studies

-## Languages
+## Languages used
 - C#
 - Javascript
 - HTML